Moving it Underground: Layering Large and Little Bulbs

-Boo!
-Halloween is always a marker of the winter to come.
-Here in the high country of New Mexico, the tallest mountain peaks are starting to collect some snow and the frosts down in town become harder and more frequent.
-This is also the time of year when the action in our gardens moves underground.
+Fall is coming!
+In the high country of New Mexico, the tallest mountain peaks are starting to collect some snow and the frosts down in town will become harder and more frequent.
+This is also the time of year when the action in our gardens will move underground.

-Planting bulbs are the best way to follow in nature’s footsteps by going underground and finishing our garden chores for the year.
+Planting Spring-Bloming Flower Bulbs is one of the best ways to follow in nature’s footsteps by moving gardening underground, and finishing our garden chores for the year.

-- The key to a great display of the small bulbs is to plant a lot of them.
-Planted in drifts (or patches) of 48 or more so their small flowers become a huge pool of color when they come into bloom together.
+The key to a great display of the small bulbs is to plant a lot of them.
+Planting small bulbs in drifts or patches of 48 bulbs or more will allow small flowers become a huge pool of color when they come into bloom together.

 Layering your bulbs is a great way to maximize your spring bulb displays.
 In nature, different bulbs establish themselves at different depths in the soil, so we can imitate nature by doing it ourselves.
-I like to plant a large bulb and a small bulb (or two) in the same planting hole.
+Plant a large bulb and a small bulb (or two) in the same planting hole.
 It’s a great labor saver and makes the spring display that much longer and more colorful.

 - When planting bulbs be sure to have a bucket or wheelbarrow with a mixture of Yum Yum Mix (or Yum Yum Mix Winterizer), compost and soil ready.
 This way you can enrich the soil by simply filling the holes with the soil/compost/Yum Yum Mix blend.

-The above ground plants are also moving underground.
+Above ground perennial plants are also moving their activity underground!
 Woody plants are busy transporting accumulated nutrients from the stems and leaves down into the roots, which are actively growing with the onset of the short days of fall.
 Perennials are doing the same thing, moving their stored nutrients from the dying stem and leaves down into their roots and crowns.
-This is, in part, why fall planting of many plants is so ideal.
-All of their energy goes into growing and expanding their root systems.
-So don’t cut back your perennials until spring and wait to do pruning of woody plants until December or next year.
+This is, in part, why fall planting of many plants is so ideal: all of their energy goes into growing and expanding their root systems.
+So, don’t cut back your perennials until spring and wait to do pruning of woody plants until December or next year.